japp-io/flat-equalizer/docs/user-guide.md

 You can even share your profiles with friends and family.
 Just tap the bottom profile button and select "Share Profile."
 It'll generate a link to share with them.
 When they tap on the link, your profile will be applied to their device.

 This way, you can have different sound setups for different situations and devices, making your audio experience exactly how you want it.

+If you have any further questions or need assistance, don't hesitate to contact us at [support@japp.io](mailto:support@japp.io).

+*Note: The above explanations are meant to provide a simple overview of the Flat Equalizer's features.
+Feel free to explore and experiment to discover your preferred audio settings.*